 We've seen manufacturers make their factories safer and more of the people in the supply chain being seen and heard.
 Designers are now considering people and planet when creating new clothing.
 Citizens are thinking before they buy.

 But the story is far from over.
-We are only just getting started.
-We can’t stop until every worker who makes our clothes is seen, heard and paid properly and the environments they live and work in are safe.
-We can't stop until the culture of consumption is changed and we learn to love and appreciate our clothes and the people that made them.
+We are just getting started.
+We can't stop until every worker who makes our clothes is seen, heard and paid properly and the environments they live and work in are safe.
+We can't stop until the culture of consumption is changed and we learn to love and appreciate our clothes and the people who made them.